jsmoriss/inherit-featured-image/readme.txt

 Requires PHP: 5.3
 Stable Tag: 1.1.0

-A WordPress plugin to inherit the featured image of the Post / Page parent, grand-parent, etc.
+A WordPress plugin to inherit the featured image of the post / page parent, grand-parent, etc.

 == Description ==

-A WordPress plugin to inherit the featured image of the Post / Page parent, grand-parent, etc.
+**A WordPress plugin to inherit the featured image of the post / page parent, grand-parent, etc.**

 If no featured image has been defined for a post / page / custom post type, then the plugin assigns a featured image from the parent, grand-parent, etc. To override the inherited featured image, simply use the 'Add Media' button and the 'Set Featured Image' feature.